14 Famous Italian Motorcycles Brands

-There are many Italian motorcycle brands famous all over the world, starting with Piaggio, which with its Vespa, now also in an electric version, has become a symbol of made in Italy that condenses style, elegance, and attention to detail.
+Many Italian motorcycle brands are famous worldwide, starting with Piaggio, which, with its Vespa, now also in an electric version, has become a symbol of made in Italy that condenses style, elegance, and attention to detail.
 It is impossible not to mention the Moto Guzzi in this field, but in general, all the Italian motorcycle manufacturers have never stopped evolving.
-Below are the best known Italian motorcycle brands:
+Below are the best-known Italian motorcycle brands:

 Italian motorcycles brands

 It is undoubtedly the best-known Italian motorcycle brand.
 Its historical headquarters are in Borgo Panigale, a district of Bologna.
 Ducati begins its motorcycle production in 1926.
 Since 2012 Ducati has been controlled by Automobili Lamborghini S.p.A.
 It is defined as the ‘Ferrari’ of the motorcycle sector also for its successes in the competitive field.
 Its high-performance models are appreciated all over the world.
 The design is of pure Italian imprint.
 Today, Ducati’s range includes over 30 motorcycle models including Scrambler, Hypermotard, Multistrada, Supersport, and the Panigale, Monster, and Diavel ranges.